couchbaselabs/docs-ng/content/couchbase-sdk-ruby-1.2/ruby-method-summary.markdown

 The following document is still in production, and is not considered complete or exhaustive.

 The `Ruby Client Library` supports the full suite of API calls to Couchbase.
-A summary of the supported methods are listed in **Couldn't resolve xref tag: table-couchbase-sdk-ruby-summary**.

 <a id="couchbase-sdk-ruby-summary-synchronous"></a>